Stammzelltherapie: A Novel Approach to Chronic Toxic Liver Damage

 Several types of stem cells have been investigated for liver therapy:

-- Hepatocyte-like cells (HLCs): Derived from ESCs, ipscs, or adult stem cells, HLCs are differentiated into cells resembling hepatocytes and exhibit liver-specific functions.
+- Hepatocyte-like cells (HLCs): Derived from ESCs, iPSCs, or adult stem cells, HLCs are differentiated into cells resembling hepatocytes and exhibit liver-specific functions.

 Preclinical Studies on Stem Cell Transplantation